Sulbutiamine (Arcalion)

 Frequently asked questions about Sulbutiamine (Arcalion)

-Known drug interactions may include: MAOIs: theoretical risk of mood activation; avoid combination.
+Possible interactions include: MAOIs: theoretical risk of mood activation; avoid combination.
 Stimulants: theoretical additive CNS effects.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.